zty0510/Final_Project/README.md

 HTTP solves the problem of transferring a file from a computer to another.
 HTML, or the **H**yper **T**ext **M**arkup **L**anguage, solves the problem of encoding the style information of a web page.
 It represents the documentation as a tree of labels.

 For more information about the HTML, see [W3School](https://www.w3schools.com/whatis/whatis_html.asp).

+### What is web crawling?

+After having a general idea of what is mentioned above, it is a reasonable time for you to understand what a web crawling is and how it works.

+In theory, web crawling or scraping is the practice of gathering data through any means other than a program directly interacting with an API (or, obviously, through a human using a web browser).
+This is most commonly accomplished by writing an automated program that queries a web server, requests data, get response and then parses the response message to extract needed information.

+Specifically, for a general web crawler, it follows the following working pipeline:

+- retrieving HTML data from a domain name;
+- parsing that data for target information;
+- storing the target information;
+- Optionally, moving to another page to repeat the process.

+In this project, you will implement the first three of them.
+Have fun with it!